-Opportunities are located in Costa Mesa and Beaumont, California.
+Opportunities are located in Costa Mesa, California.

 The Childcare Worker’s goal is to improve the quality of life and make a difference in the lives of the children under their direct care by providing a safe, nurturing environment.
 Responsible for direct supervision and behavior management of the children at all times.

 1. Provide regular and consistent supervision of all children under their care by providing a creative environment using appropriate limit setting and structuring techniques within the boundaries of Childhelp's standards.

 2. Implement and institute daily routines for the cottage.
 This includes evaluating house's structure and its’ effectiveness.

 3. Ensure the physical environment in the house meets the requirements as stated by management.
 Maintain a safe, positive atmosphere for the children.
 This includes cleaning, cooking and other housekeeping skills.

 4. Provide for the basic health needs of the children with the assistance of the Childhelp medical staff.
 This includes providing proper medical care, teaching personal hygiene habits, diet, and general preventative health care.